alex9849/chrome-simple-keyboard/README.md

 When the following classes are present on the input, the plugin will behave differently.

 - `no-keyboard` - do not pop up the keyboard when the input is focused.
 Instead, a button is shown to open the keyboard manually.
+- `no-keyboard-no-toggler` - do not pop up the keyboard nor button when the input is focused.

 ## Contribution